 The Alexandria Bridge, also known to locals as the Interprovincial bridge, spans the Ottawa River and links up Gatineau, Québec, and Ottawa, Ontario.
 The bridge is a hub of traffic all day and night.
 Pedestrians and bicyclists use the deck and it is also part of the Trans Canada Trail.
 The deck also offers up fabulous views of the Ottawa-Gatineau skyline, the Ottawa River, and Parliament Buildings making it the perfect spot to host a picnic.

 As a part of the celebrations for Canadas 150th birthday, the team behind Ottawa 2017 hosted the picnic on July 2nd, 2017.
-The event quickly sold out and my friend Linda fromA Labour of Life was a lucky enough to share the experience with friends.
+Let's hope thy bring it back in the future!

 The Ottawa 2017 team calls the sold out Canada's Table event "an unprecedented culinary experience where Canada’s world-class food, wine, and hospitality will be showcased at a single, 1000-person, open-air table on Wellington Street.".
 Wellington Street, the street where Parliament Hill is located, will be closed to traffic to host the event.
 Canada's Table will bring together both local and visiting top chefs to create dinner celebrating all of Canada.
 Guests will be surprised with what chefs and region of Canada their meal will be influenced by.